OzanMuhcu/DSA210_Term_Project/README.md

 ## **Expected Findings**

 By the end of this project, I expect to answer questions such as:
-- Which openings perform best at different Elo levels?
+- What openings tend to be most effective at various Elo levels?
-- What are the most common counterplays for popular openings?
+- What are some common counter strategies for popular openings?
-- Do players from certain countries favor specific openings or game types?
+- Do players from specific countries show a preference for particular openings or styles of play?
-- How do Blitz and Bullet (or any gametpe) players differ in their opening selections?
+- How do the opening choices of Blitz and Bullet (or other gametypes) players differ from one another?

-These insights can be valuable for both me and other players looking to refine their game strategies based on their rating, preferred game type, or other factors I’ll be exploring.
+These insights could be truly valuable for me and my other players who are looking to improve their game strategies.

 ---